cloudmaven/documentation/pages/aws/aws_account_management.md

   - Thought of as a set of permissions, or "the way that you assign permissions"
   - Policies are evaluated at the time of a request submitted to AWS; see below
 - Policy Evaluation
-  - By default: Everything starts **DENIED**
+  - By default: Everything starts with a **DENY**
   - Upon request: All policies are evaluated at once; there is no order of evaluation
-    - If there is an explicit DENIED it wins, even over an explicit ALLOW
+    - If there is an explicit DENY it wins, even over an explicit ALLOW
-    - If DENIED not present: Look for ALLOW: If found: Ok.
+    - If DENY is not present: Look for ALLOW: If found: Ok.
 Else: See default, above.
     - One more detail: There is also ALLOW a NOT which is not as strong as DENY: It can be overridden by another ALLOW.
-  - Debugging concept: If you have explicitly ALLOWED something that still does not happen
+  - Debugging concept: If you have explicitly set ALLOW for something that still does not happen
-    - There must be an explicit DENIED somewhere else that you have not noticed
+    - There must be an explicit DENY somewhere else that you have not noticed
-  - Basic elements:
+  - Basic elements of policies:
-    - Always an **Action**: What the API commands are.
+    - There is always an **Action**: What the API commands are.
       - '*' is wildcard do anything.
       - 'S3:*' is like the S3 API call, again with wildcard: Can do any action on S3
-    - Resource: In a sense the **Action**'s Direct Object: What the action is applied to
+    - There is always a Resource: In a sense the **Action**'s Direct Object: What the action is applied to
-    - Effect: Logical ALLOW or DENY; logical condition as noted above
+    - There is always an Effect: Logical ALLOW or DENY; logical condition as noted above
     - More: There is a great deal more to Policies and Policy Evaluation...
       - For example conditional stuff like CIDR blocks allowed to connect to a VPC
       - To pursue in depth: Don't use cloudmaven; go direct to the AWS resource content